ggold7046/keras/README.md

 What you just saw is the most elementary way to use Keras.

-However, Keras is also a highly-flexible framework suitable to iterate on state-of-the-art research ideas.
+However, Keras is also a highly flexible framework suitable for iterating on state-of-the-art research ideas.
 Keras follows the principle of **progressive disclosure of complexity**: it makes it easy to get started, yet it makes it possible to handle arbitrarily advanced use cases, only requiring incremental learning at each step.